thienhap/botframework-sdk/specs/testing/skills/SkillsFunctionalTesting.md

 There are three components necessary to create the full list of testing scenarios.

-- **What the skill wants to do.** This is the primary pivot for the testing scenarios, given in the *things a skill might want to do* list below.
 - **State of the skill.** The current state of the skill, based on the *variables* list below.
 - **State of the consumer.** The current state of the consumer, based on the *variables* list below.
+- **What the skill wants to do.** This is the primary pivot for the testing scenarios, given in the *things a skill might want to do* list below.

-Given this, you end up with scenarios like:
+Given this, one can create scenarios like:

-> A skill sends a proactive message when the skill is not currently active and the consumer is actively engaged in a waterfall dialog with a different skill.
+> The consumer is actively engaged with a skill in an adaptive dialog, the skill uses adaptive dialogs, and the skill wants to send a proactive message.

+> The consumer is actively engaged with a _different_ skill in an adaptive dialog, the skill uses adaptive dialogs, and the skill wants to send a proactive message.

+> The consumer is not engaged with a skill, the skill uses adaptive dialogs, and the skill wants to send a proactive message.

+> The consumer is not engaged with a skill, the skill uses adaptive dialogs, and the skill wants to call `createConversation` in order to send a new proactive message.

+Using those examples, we can extrapolate a template for creating a realistic test scenario:

+> The consumer is in `someVariableState`, the skill is in `someVariableState`, and the skill wants to `performSomeAction`.

 ### Things a skill might want to do

+- Perform multi-turn dialogs, with child dialog/prompts
 - Send proactive messages
 - Receive and respond to invoke Activities
 - Send cards and respond to card actions